Pros and Cons of CRISPR: Simple Tips for Weighing Up CRISPR for Genome Editing

 2. If your cells do not readily divide or expand in culture, then the selection of a sub-population of your cells may limit the number of cells that you have to work with.

-You need to be confident that low efficiency will not ruin your experiment and this should be a prominent consideration when you plan and optimize your approach.
+You must be confident that low efficiency will not ruin your experiment, and this should be a prominent consideration when you plan and optimize your approach.

 Off-Target Effects